onionpancakes/henge/README.md

 (t/compile [:div {:style {:color "blue"}}])     ; Bad
 ```

 Use `::t/classes` to specify the element's classes with a collection.
+Classes will be processed and joined at **runtime**.

 ```clojure
 ;; Use a vector with keywords.